OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 OneSparse is a Postgres extension that brings the power of Graph Linear Algebra to Postgres.
-Have you found yourself spending too much time extracting, transforming, and loading graphs into side databases that need constant money, maintanance and impedance matching with SQL?
+Have you found yourself spending too much time extracting, transforming, and loading graphs into side databases that need constant money, maintenance and impedance matching with SQL?
 With OneSparse, it's easy to turn SQL data into high performance graphs and back again all without needing any external tooling; it's all done in the database.